Lenalea Wind Farm is a 50/50 joint venture onshore wind project between SSE Renewables and FuturEnergy Ireland.

 SSE Renewables led on Lenalea's construction and will operate the wind farm throughout its lifetime.

-Lenalea reached full power and connected to Ireland's national grid in late 2023 as planned.
+Lenalea reached full power and connected to Ireland's national grid in late 2023, with an official opening day for the wind farm taking place in May 2024.

 History

-In March 2021 development partners, SSE Renewables and FuturEnergy Ireland, announced Vestas as the turbine supplier for Lenalea.
-Under the turbine supply agreement Vestas has supplied and installed seven V117-4.2 MW turbines in 4.3 MW operating mode.
+In March 2021, development partners SSE Renewables and FuturEnergy Ireland announced Vestas as the turbine supplier for Lenalea.
+Under the turbine supply agreement, Vestas supplied and installed seven V117-4.2 MW turbines in 4.3 MW operating mode.

 The turbines will be serviced through an Active Output Management 5000 (AOM 5000) service agreement, utilising Vestas’ existing service base in the region.
 The V117-4.3 MW turbines rise to a hub height of 76.5 metres.